Congressional Black Caucus celebrates Black History Month

-Members of the Congressional Black Caucus on Wednesday celebrated the start of Black History Month, a time when Black culture and excellence is recognized around the nation.
+Members of the Congressional Black Caucus on Wednesday celebrated the start of Black History Month, a time when Black culture and excellence are recognized around the nation.

 “As we kick off Black History Month 2023, we are proud of the achievements of our members in various leadership roles throughout Congress,“ the caucus tweeted.
 “We are especially proud of our Democratic Leader @RepJeffries, making history as the first Black person to lead a party in Congress.”